If you feel nervous speaking in public or presenting at work you’ll know it can be very unpleasant.

 What if they ask me a question I dont know the answer to?

-Here are some highly effective ideas to help you to manage the symptoms of nervous speaking and turn them into your ally rather than your persecutor.
+Here are some highly effective ideas to help you to manage the symptoms of nervous speaking.

 Practice, practice, and practice some more.
 I don’t mean memorize, memorize and memorize.